movim/movim_ynh/README.md

-# movim_ynh
-Movim package for Yunohost
+Movim for Yunohost.

+WIP !!!
+APP NOT READY YET !!!
+DO NOT USE !!!

+Movim 20150731